June 22, 2016

 Fond of tinkering in his spare time, in the early 1970s he began to decorate the front garden of the house he rented from the mining company since 1959.
 To house the workers mining companies in northern France owned many blocks of houses, formed by rows of uniform dwellings usually with a garden, in front, at the backside, or both.

-Cathelain's art environment is relatively simple in design.
-It's main elements include a couple sitting on a bench under a tree with a nest of storks, a miner and a windmill.
-These elements are complemented by a variety of other, mainly smaller items, of which some were bought or received as gifts.
+Cathelain's art environment was relatively simple in design.
+It's main elements included a couple sitting on a bench under a tree with a nest of storks, a miner and a windmill.
+These elements were complemented by a variety of other, mainly smaller items, of which some were bought or received as gifts.

 detail: the miner (2008)